-Reproductive rate of walleye populations increase with the mean age of adult female walleye, in part because older female walleye produce larger and potentially higher quality eggs (Venturelli et al.

-2010).
-In 2022, mean age of mature female walleye was 8.7 years old (Figure 6).
-Mature female walleye ranging in age from 4 to 16 represented 50% of all walleye caught in index gill nets.
+Reproductive rate of walleye populations increase with the mean age of adult female walleye, in part because older female walleye produce larger and potentially higher quality eggs (Venturelli et al. 2010).
+In 2023, mean age of mature female walleye was 9.97 years old (Figure 6).
+Mature female walleye ranging in age from 4 to 18 represented 44% of all walleye caught in index gill nets.
 This suggests a high proportion of prime spawners in the Dauphin Lake walleye population, which is important for recruitment.

-Figure 6: Mean age of walleye (sexes combined and mature females only) from 1993 to 2022.
+Figure 6: Mean age of walleye (sexes combined and mature females only) from 1993 to 2023.

 Biologically, mature female fish are considered to be more important than mature male fish for the production of future year classes.
 In the Valley River, larval walleye abundance was positively related to mature female biomass in Dauphin Lake (Johnston et al. 1995).
-The relative abundance of mature female walleye increased back to the high end of the near-term range in 2022 (Figure 7).
-The relative abundance of immature female walleye in the population increased as well in 2022, to 10.8 fish per 100 yards of net.
+The relative abundance of mature female walleye decreased from 51.6 in 2022 to 34.5 in 2023 (Figure 7).
+The relative abundance of immature female walleye in the population remained at 10.8 fish per 100 yards of net.

-Figure 7: Catch-per-unit-effort of mature and immature female walleye caught during annual monitoring 1993 to 2022.
+Figure 7: Catch-per-unit-effort of mature and immature female walleye caught during annual monitoring 1993 to 2023.

 The age-at-maturity of all walleye generally decreased after 2006 and increased in 2012 to 5.3 years (Figure 8).
-Female age-at-maturity in 2022 (3.72 years) was down from 2021 (4.02 years).
+Female age-at-maturity in 2023 (4.49 years) was up from 2022 (3.72 years).
 Age-at-maturity is influenced by the strength of year classes ages 4 and 5.
-In 2022, age-at-maturity of female walleye (3.72 years) was less than a published threshold of 5.1 years, based on growing season length (Gangl and Pereira 2003).
+In 2023, age-at-maturity of female walleye (4.49 years) was less than a published threshold of 5.1 years, based on growing season length (Gangl and Pereira 2003).
 Failing to exceed a threshold of a biological performance indicator is considered a negative indicator of stock status.

-Figure 8: Age of maturity of walleye from annual monitoring in Dauphin Lake, 1993 to 2022.
+Figure 8: Age of maturity of walleye from annual monitoring in Dauphin Lake, 1993 to 2023.

-Based on 2022 stock monitoring results, the annual mortality rate of female walleye ages 10 to 14 was 36.2%.
+Based on 2023 stock monitoring results, the annual mortality rate of female walleye ages 10 to 18 was 30.1%.
 This mortality rate is within recently published sustainable exploitation rates (Lester et al. 2014).
-In 2022, annual mortality rate decreased slightly compared to the 2015-21 estimate of annual mortality for female walleye (ages 9 to 18) which was 38.5%.
-The walleye population is being harvested within a reasonable range.
+In 2023, annual mortality rate decreased slightly compared to the 2015-22 estimate of annual mortality for female walleye (ages 9 to 18) which was 38.5%.

 Average length of walleye age classes from index netting have recently exhibited a decreasing trend for ages 8 and over since 2014 (Figure 9).
-This decline seems to indicate that some growth limiting factor is affecting older walleye either as a biological compensation mechanism (e.g. too many fish and crowding occurring) or limited food supply (e.g. not enough food to support current population levels) for length growth to continue at older ages.
+This decline seems to indicate that some growth limiting factors are affecting older walleye either as a biological compensation mechanism (e.g. too many fish and crowding occurring) or limited food supply (e.g. not enough food to support current population levels) for length growth to continue at older ages.
 When taking into account relative weight indices, walleye are still healthy for their weight (Wr > 0.75).

-Figure 9: Average total length (mm) of walleye age classes from Dauphin Lake, 1993 to 2022.
+Figure 9: Average total length (mm) of walleye age classes from Dauphin Lake, 1993 to 2023.

-The Von Bertalanffy growth function for 1996, 2012, 2017, and 2022 shows that young walleye grow quickly and reach a maximum total length at age 8.
+The Von Bertalanffy growth function for 1996, 2012, 2017, and 2023 shows that young walleye grow quickly and reach a maximum total length at age 8.
 It is presumed then that given higher walleye populations that growth is being stunted by physiological compensation functions.
-This has left a disproportionately large percentage of the fish at the lower end of the slot (45-50cm) and few fish that grow to a large size (>50cm) in recent years.
+This has left a disproportionately large percentage of the fish at the lower end of the slot and few fish that grow to a large size (>50cm) in recent years.

-Figure 10: Von Bertalanffy growth function of walleye age at total length from Dauphin Lake, 1996, 2012, 2017 and 2022.
+Figure 10: Von Bertalanffy growth function of walleye age at total length from Dauphin Lake, 1996, 2012, 2017 and 2023.